mbudisic/MA321-Clarkson-F19/syllabus.md

 ## Course work

-#### Preparation for classes
+#### Before class: reading and journaling

-Students are expected to read the textbook **ahead** of the lecture.
+You are expected to read the textbook **ahead** of the lecture.
 The lectures will assume that students have read at least once through the listed chapters.

-The preparation will be tested through [Journals](./journal.html) and index-card quizzes.
+Each day of the class you will turn in page(s) for a journal on a **three-hole-punched paper** consisting of:
+    - summary of your reading
+    - answers to the [Journal](./journal.html) questions
+    - comments, ideas, tangents, etc. prompted by readings You can omit a journal page only 3 times during the semester.
+Journal pages are due at the beginning of the class, with no late pages accepted (except at my discretion due to exceptional circumstances).

+When I return your journal pages, store them in a three-ring binder and use them to study for the exams.

-I suggest that you **take some amount of time during the weekend** and complete the readings and journal questions.
+I suggest that you **take some amount of time during the weekend** and complete the readings and journal questions for more than one class.
 That way you won't risk running out of time during the week, and you'll need only a quick skim before the class to get up to speed.

-#### Participation and Note-taking
+#### During class: Participation and Note-taking

 During class, you should expect to work actively.
 I will assume you have completed the assigned readings for the class and I will strive not to go over every detail from the textbook.
 Rather, we'll work on problems, discuss questions, etc.

-**Do not be surprised if you have to work in pairs, on the blackboard, etc. ** Despite its reputation, mathematics is a collaborative discipline.
+**Do not be surprised if you have to work in pairs, on the blackboard, etc** Despite its reputation, mathematics is a collaborative discipline.
 Most of your time thinking about this class will likely be spent alone.
 We'll use the class time to work together.

-You will need a notebook (preferrably physical), and a (thin) **three-ring binder**.
-You will complete your journal entries on a three-holed paper, and after I check you off, you'll file the required pages into your binder.
+You will need a notebook (preferrably physical) in which to take notes during the "lecture" part of the class.

+During collaborative work, obviously there is little time to both work *and* copy the material into your notes.
+So use your cell phone/tablet to take a photo of the work and share it with both partners.

 #### Homeworks